 Nubs: The True Story of a Mutt, a Marine & a Miracle

 This is the story of a dog that was an Iraqi war dog who was befriended by Major Brian Dennis.
-Your students will love reading or hearing this story of how far a desperate dog will go to find his TRUE owner.
+Your students will love reading or hearing this story of how far a desperate dog will go to find his true owner.

 This is a novel about Gary Paulsen’s road to becoming a musher.
 Your students will love reading about his adventures through the Minnesota woods with his crazy pack of sled-pulling dogs.
 See my Woodsong novel study unit.

-Because of Winn Dixie
+Because of Winn Dixie by Kate DiCamillo

 Because of Winn Dixie is a realistic fiction text about a girl named Opal.
-She moves to Naomi, Florida with her father and finds a fast friend in a dog she meets at and names Winn Dixie.
+She moves to Naomi, Florida, with her father and finds a fast friend in a dog she meets and names Winn Dixie.
 It is a story about how she learns about her mother, who left her at the age of three, as well as how she learns to move on in her life despite facing challenges.
 See my novel study unit here.

 If you are like me and have dog-loving students, get these books for your classroom library or into student hands from a local library.
 I promise you will have enthusiastic and inspired readers!